 Head tube angle

 A steeper head angle will be a higher number, offering sharper, more responsive handling, and delicate inputs can illicit mid-corner line changes.
 With the handling being so light, bikes with steep head angles can sometimes feel nervous at high speed.
-A slacker head angle (lower number), on the other hand, will be more stable, especially at speed, but will require a bit more mustard to change your line.
+A slacker head angle (lower number), on the other hand, will be more stable, especially at speed, but will require a bit more gusto to change your line.

-Race bikes generally see head tube angle between 72.5 and 73-degrees; endurance bikes are often between 70 and 72-degrees, and cyclocross bikes usually range from 70 to 71 degrees — of course, there are outliers in every category.
+Race bikes generally see head tube angle between 72.5 and 73 degrees, endurance bikes are often between 70 and 72 degrees, and cyclocross bikes usually range from 70 to 71 degrees — of course, there are outliers in every category.